NilanjanChattopadhyay/NilanjanChattopadhyay.github.io/_posts/2020-04-01-Deep-Learning-from-Scratch.md

 This network can be mathematically represented as:
 \\[ y = f(w_{1}x_{1} + w_{2}x_{2} + w_{3}x_{3}) \\]

-The general form the this equation will become:
+The generalized form of the above equation would be:
 \\[ y = f\biggl(\sum_{i=1}^{n}w_{i}x_{i}\biggr) \\]

 ### **Activation Function**